subvod/examples/README.md

 - [Learn C++ in 10 Hours](https://youtu.be/GQp1zzTwrIg) - A detailed tutorial covering everything you'll need to know for getting started.
 This is the most comprehensive video tutorial I've found.
 Somehow, it also has least rehashing of covered topics and superfluous explanations.
 Most everything is presented in a to-the-point manner.
 - An analysis of [why Dev-C++ was deprecated](https://www.cplusplus.com/forum/articles/36896/).
 - A somewhat detailed [comparison between Rust and C++](https://www.reddit.com/r/rust/comments/bya8k6/programming_with_rust_vs_c_c/).
+- [Understanding C Program Compilation Process Using GCC](https://youtu.be/PzsXHGVTScI) - An explanation of the process with intermediate files and options needed when performing each step individually.

 ### Python